-In the summer of 2019, we began construction on a second freestall barn.
-This facility also houses four robots where the majority of the herd is milked.
+In 2019, we built a second freestall barn.
+This facility features four voluntary milking systems, and this is where the majority of the herd is milked.

 In 2018, some of the milk from our Guernsey cows was made into our own cheese, “Belaire.”
 This Port Salut-style cheese is similar to Muenster.
-We have recntly added new varieties.
-To learn more visit www.hoardscreamery.com
+Since then, we have added new varieties.
+To learn more, visit www.hoardscreamery.com

 Each year, many visitors stop by to see the iconic Hoard’s Dairyman Farm.
 No self-guided tours are available, but we are happy to offer guided tours that are prescheduled.
 For more information about a farm tour, please call (920) 563-5551 or visit our farm tours webpage.